dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.10/dev.md

 Let's break this down a bit.
 Our `<Container />` component is being rendered as a droppable region.
 This means, all dropped elements will be rendered in the component's `children` prop.
 Next, we also specified the `connectors` just as we did previously.
 This time, we specified a `canMoveIn` rule where only elements with the `p` tag will be accepted into the component.

 ## Control editing behaviours
 Of course, any page editor must allow the end-user to edit the elements that are rendered.
-With PageZilla, you are in control of this as well.
+With Craft.js, you are in control of this as well.

 Let's make our `h2` element content editable so our users could visually edit the `title` prop: